tamedevelopers/tame-scanner/README.md

 $("load").tameScanner();
 ```

-**We have six (6) properties to pass to the plugin object**
+**We have five (5) properties to pass to the plugin object**

 ```
 : theme -- custom class name
-: element -- textarea element id or classname
+: effectClass -- css for element on mouse hover
-: effectClass -- suedo css after effect on mouse hover : allowDuplicate -- allow duplicated barcode data
+: allowDuplicate -- allow duplicated barcode data
 : key_track -- function (on each barcode scanner response)
 : hover_track -- function (On element hover 'in' and 'out')